|Status:||Rejected||Start date:||01 Nov 2016|

 Shouldn't we rather avoid smart pointers in the user API?

-#2 Updated by pospelov almost 4 years ago
+#2 Updated by pospelov about 4 years ago

 SampleBuilder is, to my knowledge, is the only such usage in public API and it is somewhat special.
 It can be defined in Python and should stay alive during the simulation run.
 Smart pointer was the way to achieve it.
 May be there are other ways to achieve the same.
 In earlier version of the code (before April) it was